fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-ap-transactions.md

 To record a new Accounts Payable transaction:

 <details>
-<summary>Take an interactive walkthrough of creating an accounts payable transaction</summary>
+<summary>Take an interactive walkthrough of creating an Accounts Payable transaction</summary>

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, width: '100%' }}>
 <iframe